A Drinfeld type presentation of affine $\imath$quantum groups I: split ADE type: Introduction

 In this paper, we first upgrade the main results of \cite{BK20} for $\Ui$ to $\tUi$, such as the constructions of $v$-root vectors (denoted by $B_{1,k}, \acute{\Theta}_m$, for $k\in \Z, m\in \Z_{\ge 1}$) and their relations, with the help of a braid group action coming from the $\imath$Hall algebra realization of $\tUi$.
 By a central reduction this in turn allows us to obtain the $v$-root vectors and PBW basis for $\Ui$ with 2 arbitrary parameters $\{\vs_0, \vs_1\}$, somewhat improving \cite{BK20}.

 As a point of departure, we introduce new $v$-imaginary root vectors $\Theta_m$ and especially $H_m$, for $m\ge 1$, and work with generating functions.
 This allows us to greatly simplify some of the BK relations to be Drinfeld type relations.
-The normalization from $\acute{\Theta}_m$ to $\Theta_m$ in rank 1 is inspired by the realization of $q$-Onsager algebra via $\imath$Hall algebra of the projective line in a forthcoming work \cite{LRW20}.
+The normalization from $\acute{\Theta}_m$ to $\Theta_m$ in rank 1 is motivated by and in turn helps to facilitate the realization of $q$-Onsager algebra via $\imath$Hall algebra of the projective line in a subsequent work joint with Ruan \cite{LRW20}.
 We also obtain new Drinfeld type relations among real $v$-root vectors.
 In this way, we formulate a Drinfeld type presentation for $\tUi$ as an algebra isomorphism $\tUiD \cong \tUi$; see Definition~\ref{def:DrOnsa} and Theorem~\ref{thm:Dr1}.

 Via generating functions in a variable $z$,

 where $C=\K_\de$, the Drinfeld presentation for the $q$-Onsager algebra $\tUi$ is reformulated as: